Sexuality and love can be different things.

 - If you test positive for an STI, tell your partners.

 Be a Hoosier.
 Talk to your friend.
-See you if can help or encourage your friend to see a counselor.
+See you if can help or encourage your friend to seek out resources.